ocarmieo/ocarmieo.github.io/_posts/2016-11-12-user-churn-prediction-a-machine-learning-workflow.markdown

 ---
-title: 'User Churn Prediction: A Machine Learning Workflow'
+title: 'User Churn Prediction: A Machine Learning Example'
 layout: post
 date: 2016-11-12 20:39:57
 tags: [machine-learning, sklearn, pipeline]
 image: /img/churn_ml/output_63_0.png
 ---

-In this post, I will be walking through a machine learning workflow for a customer churn prediction problem.
+In this post, I will be walking through a machine learning workflow for a user churn prediction problem.
 The data is from a ride-sharing company and was pulled on July 1, 2014.
-Our objective for this post is to __predict__ customers who are likely to churn so that the company can prevent them from doing so with offers/incentives using `sklearn`.
+Our objective for this post is to __predict__ users who are likely to churn so that the company can prevent them from doing so with offers/incentives using `sklearn`.

-I will extend this example in a separate post later to __explain__ what features may be drivers of customer churn by interpreting model coefficients and feature importances.
+I will extend this example in a separate post later to __explain__ what features may be drivers of user churn by interpreting model coefficients and feature importances.
 For the purposes of this post, our goal is to predict activity/churn with [optimal performance](#Metrics-for-Model-Comparison).

 ### Background